AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless/getting-started/create-configuration.md

 >![NOTE]
 >
->Configuration options in addition to **Content Fragment Models** and **GraphQL Persistent Queries** may be required depending on your implementation requirements.
+>Configuration options in addition to **Content Fragment Models** and **GraphQL Persistent Queries** may be necessary depending on your implementation requirements.

 ## Next Steps {#next-steps}